May 2002 (Part 3)

 I have noticed at times that the pain in my knee shift from one side to the other and travel to different parts of my leg.
 Normally this would scare me, but now it makes me feel like I am gaining insight, since the doctor told me that my pain might shift, and it has somewhat.

-The insight derived from western medical philosophy here is not very deep.
-It only describes or predict the symptom, but does not tell much about its cause or treatment.
-Hence, typical western treatment is taking in or injecting pain killer, which only remove the symptom temporarily.
+The insight derived from Western medical philosophy here is not very deep.
+It only describes or predicts the symptom, but does not tell much about its cause or treatment.
+Hence, typical Western treatment is taking in or injecting pain killer, which only remove the symptom temporarily.

 In Chinese medical term, this condition of shifting pain is referred to as “wind”.
 Those unfamiliar with Chinese medical philosophy may laugh when they hear that Chinese physicians describe the cause of your problem as “wind”, but when they succeed in eliminating the “wind”, you would no longer have pain.

-There are many ways to remove “wond.”, such as massage therapy, acupuncture and taking in herbal concoction.
+There are many ways to remove “wind.”, such as massage therapy, acupuncture and taking in herbal concoction.
 If your “wind” is not strong, you may remove it by taking food with a lot of ginger, or taking a light alcoholic drink like wine before going to bed.
-Nevertheless, the best method to remove wind is by practicing chi kung.
+Nevertheless, the best method to remove "wind" is by practicing chi kung.

 I try to open myself to new perspectives, and feel that this can be tied to chi kung.
 Do you have any opinions on this type of treatment?